Voting in Rhode Island

 Vote-by-mail & Absentee

-An excuse must be provided to vote by mail ballot in Rhode Island, but any excuse can be given.
+Voters must provide an excuse to vote absentee/by-mail in Rhode Island, but any excuse may be given.

 Early Voting In Rhode Island